SAP-samples/teched2025-AI161/exercises/ex2/README.md

 2. Check if the status of the evaluation has change to running - indicating that the evaluation process has started.

 3. Periodically click the refresh icon to update the status of the evaluation run.
 Once the status has changed to `Completed` the evaluation is finished.
+You can copy and retain the evaluation job ID for future reference when checking the job status.
 ### 2-4-2 Review the evaluation results

 1. You can now find the finished evaluation and your results in the `Optimization` view.
 Open the `Optimization` view from the side menu.
 Find your evaluation and click on it to view the results.